aliyun/player_widget/example/README-EN.md

 ---

-If you encounter any issues or have suggestions while using `AliPlayerWidget`, feel free to join the AliCloud Player SDK developer group by searching DingTalk group number 31882553.
+For more common issues and resolution suggestions related to the use of Alibaba Cloud Player SDK, please refer to [FAQ about ApsaraVideo Player](https://www.alibabacloud.com/help/en/vod/support/faq-about-apsaravideo-player/).